nyima6999/Family-Tree-CRUD-practice/README.md

 # Features

-Access: You can access the app by clicking this Front End: https://family-treeee.herokuapp.com/ Back End: https://family-treebackend.herokuapp.com/
+Access:  Front End: https://family-treeee.herokuapp.com/ Back End: https://family-treebackend.herokuapp.com/

 Approach: To build a user friendly client-side data entry app.
 This app allows the users to enter family memeber's data and to keep record of family lineage from generation to generation.